jordanisaacs/exmap/notes.md

 ## Create virtual memory mapping

 Next need to `mmap` the exmap fd with `EXMAP_OFF_EXMAP` as the offset.
 It opens the `vma` and returns a pointer to the virtual memory area.
 Attempting to `mmap` the exmap fd a second time will fail.

+The `vma` is of type [VM_MIXEDMAP](https://sourcegraph.com/github.com/torvalds/linux/-/commit/b379d790197cdf8a95fb67507d75a24ac0a1678d?visible=2).

+> VM_MIXEDMAP is a mapping which supports COW mappings on arbitrary ranges including ranges without struct page *and* ranges with a struct page that we actually want to refcount.
+> VM_MIXEDMAP achieves this by refcounting all pfn_valid pages, and not refcounting !pfn_valid pages

 ## Setup parameters